Poets & Saints

 Poets & Saints is the third and final studio album from American Christian worship duo All Sons & Daughters.
 The album was released on September 2, 2016 by Integrity Music.
 It was produced by Chad Copelin and mixed by Shane D. Wilson and Sean Moffit.
 On December 6, 2016, it was announced that Poets & Saints would be nominated for a Grammy Award in the Best Contemporary Christian Music Album category.

 Background

 The All Sons & Daughters duo, Leslie Jordan and David Leonard went to Europe with renowned author and pastor Jamie George and a film crew.
-They traced the lives of notable historic Christian figures like C. S. Lewis, Saint Patrick, John Newton, Saint Thérèse, Saint Francis, William Cowper, George MacDonald and others with the end result being the composition of the songs in the album inspired by the trip.
+They traced the lives of notable historic Christian figures like C. S. Lewis, Saint Patrick, John Newton, Saint Thérèse, Saint Francis, William Cowper, George MacDonald and others with the result being the composition of the songs in the album inspired by the trip.
 Jamie George wrote a companion book titled Poets & Saints: Eternal Insight, Extravagant Love, Ordinary People published it in conjunction with the album.
 In addition to the album and the book, a video curriculum and a study guide, Poets & Saints: A Community Experience, in which George, Jordan and Leonard collaborated on to create were released alongside the album.